NVMNovem/NVMColor_swift/README.md

 ### Themed Color

-You can get a color that fits the current device sheme if the input color is to close to the device scheme color.
+You can get a color that fits the current device sheme if the input color is too close to the device scheme color.
 ```swift
 struct MyView: View {
     @Environment(\.colorScheme) private var colorScheme